OPEN CALL FOR PHOTOGRAPHIC AND VISUAL ARTISTS

 How to apply?

-The application must consist of a single pdf file.
+This year the museum only accepts applications that consist of a single pdf file.
 However, if the exhibition includes video, you can add a link to it instead of sending the video file as an attachment.

 The pdf should contain the following elements:

 1) A cover page with the name of the applicant (and/or the workgroup), e-mail address and a phone number (country code included).

 2) Application letter that gives brief but complete details of the proposed exhibition (max 2 x A4).
 The letter should involve information of who is/are the applicant/s, what kind of an exhibition you would like to have and, if possible, what kind of sections does the exhibition consist of.
 It is okay to not have an existing exhibition when applying – just be as precise as possible with your explanations of what kind of an exhibition you’re planning.